 The Center for Genetic Medicine’s faculty members represent 33 departments or programs across three Northwestern University schools and three Feinberg-affiliated healthcare institutions.
 Faculty use genetics and molecular genetic approaches to understand biological processes for a diverse range of practical and clinical applications.

-Select a topic below to see a list of the faculty associated with that type of research.
+Select a topic below to learn more and see a list of faculty associated with that type of research.
 For a full list of Center for Genetic Medicine members, visit our Members section.

 Using genetic approaches with model organisms to investigate cellular and physiological processes can lead to improved approaches for detection, prevention and treatment of human diseases.